 Although much less durable than their hard-moulded cousins, they do have one significant advantage over them, and this is it...

 When a predator grabs hold of a hard plug he immediately realises his mistake and does his best to get rid of it in a hurry.

 The predator is much more likely to be fooled for a little longer, maybe even taking a second gulp, in doing so giving the angler a better chance of a good hook hold.

-They come in three general forms:~
+Swimbaits come in three general forms:~

 Like any other lure, it's its action that's important - not how appealing it looks to us.
-But find one with a realistic action and a realistic appearance then you're likely to be on to a winner.
+But find one with a realistic action and a convincing appearance then you're likely to be on to a winner.